kobolabs/epub-spec/README.md

 All five values in the [rendition:spread property](http://www.idpf.org/epub/fxl/#property-spread) are on the Android, Desktop and eInk reading platforms.
 The iOS platform supports the properties "Both", "None" and "Auto" but not "Portrait" or "Landscape".
 The Windows 8 platform supports the properties "None" and "Auto" but not "Both", "Portrait" or "Landscape".
 Rendition-spread properties are only read at the book level for all reading platforms.
 Future versions of Kobo’s reading platforms may read the rendition:spread and rendition:layout properties at the spine level.

 **Pinch and zoom gestures** are available on the Android, iOS, and Windows 8 reading platforms.
-The zoom option is available in the reading menu of eReaders.
-Kobo Desktop App supports three zoom options: Zoom Slider; Double-click to zoom; Scroll to zoom.
+The zoom option is available in the reading menu of eInk devices.
+The Kobo Desktop App supports three zoom options: Zoom Slider, Double-click to zoom and Scroll to zoom.
 The zoom slider is incorporated into the navigation bar so that users can adjust it to zoom in and out.
-Alternatively, users are allowed to zoom in by double-clicking anywhere on the page or adjust the zoom by scrolling  up and down with a mouse while holding down the Ctrl (PC) or Command (Mac) key.
+Alternatively, users can to zoom in by double-clicking anywhere on the page or adjust the zoom by scrolling  up and down with a mouse while holding down the Ctrl (PC) or Command (Mac) key.

-FXL content on Android always displays one page in portrait view.

 **Kobo strongly advises against the following when formatting Fixed Layout content:**